Transmittal Notice

 - The OHSRP Director is responsible for executing any reliance agreements on behalf of the NIH, as delegated by the DDIR.

-- The Office of IRB Operations is responsible for:
+- The IRBO is responsible for:

 - Determining if a proposed NIH research protocol is subject to the cooperative research provisions of the Common Rule (45 CFR 46) or the NIH Single IRB Policy.